 For the most part, you don’t need a fancy distribution amplifier unless you are running a bar, restaurant, or some sort of other commercial building.
 Those places have cable runs in the hundreds of feet and they feed a lot of TVs at a time.
-For the most part if you are running three TVs that are about 50 feet away, you don’t need one.
+For the most part if you are running three TVs that are less than 50 feet away, you don’t need one.
 There is a way to be sure and that’s to follow the formulas.

 The goal of a distribution amplifier, when you get right down to it, is to make up for the loss in the signal from being split.
 That loss is the combination of the loss from splitting (each split costs you 3dB of signal) as well as the “insertion loss” inherent in the splitter itself.
 (Insertion loss is the loss that happens as the signal goes into a new component.)
 Even a cheap splitter should have no more than 1-2dB insertion loss.
 In general, a 1×2 splitter will give you 4 dB loss, a 1×4 will give you 7dB loss, and a 1×8 will give you 14dB loss.
 These numbers vary a little from splitter to splitter but they’re pretty solid in general.

 The other factor you need to account for is the cable length.
 You can use a calculator like this one, or if you’re in a rush you can figure that you’re going to lose 5dB per 100 feet, which is a pretty handy number and it’s not that far off in most circumstances.
 So let’s do the quick math: